LesFerch/WallpaperSlideshow/README.md

 If a folder-wait pair is not provided for a connected monitor, it will use the settings for the first monitor.

+Settings are written to HKCU\Software\WallpaperSlideshow

+If no arguments are provided, settings from the registry will be used.

 ### wallpaperslideshow /x

 The /x option will kill the `wallpaperslideshow.exe` process.